Art, Lifestyle

 Use MS Paint

 You can also use Microsoft Paint to reverse letters and here is how.
-First open the Microsoft paint app, now copy the formatted text as an image and paste it into the Paint window.
-Now select the image or pasted text in the Paint canvas.
-Go to the image menu and choose the flip or rotate option from menu.
+First open Paint and copy the formatted text as an image and paste it into the Paint window.
+Now select the image in the Paint canvas.
+Go to the “Rotate” option in the toolbar and choose “Flip horizontal.”
+This will instantly mirror the image.

 Conclusion